Adrienne Carmack, Executive Director

 Shannon Carlock, Director of Operations

 Shannon grew up in Maine and left shortly after high school to satisfy the demands of her city-girl heart.
 She received her BA in women’s studies from UCLA and freelanced for over 2 decades, working with a diverse list of clients, primarily in entertainment and creative arts.
-In 2015, she co-founded the Michigan-based Women’s Health Council, a grassroots organization focused on improving health outcomes, particularly of those in underserved communities.
+In 2015, she co-founded the Michigan-based Women’s Health Council, a grassroots organization focused on improving health outcomes in underserved communities.
 Before joining Hardy Girls, Shannon served as project manager of the Sorter Project, a community-based feasibility study, conducted in partnership with researchers at the NIH.
 In addition to her work with Hardy Girls, Shannon is an adoptee rights advocate & group facilitator.

 Shannon has an adult daughter who lives in Chicago, and a dachshund and an elderly cat who live with her here in Maine.
 She’s always up for a solo adventure and she never leaves home without a book, her journal, coffee, and a playlist of some sort.